 It is undeniable that there has been overwhelming evidence to suggest that many businesses across different sectors have been able to, directly and indirectly, derive value as a result of engaging in sustainability-related activities.
 This can be done by designing a Sustainable Business Model that creates, delivers and captures value for various stakeholders across the Triple Bottom Line (Economic, Social and Environmental).
 What was once a political grandiloquence in now becoming mainstream practice.

 Many thanks Adolf for sharing your views.
 Adolf teaches on both undergraduate and postgraduate programmes at Kent Business School, including The Kent MBA module on Corporate Social Responsibility and Sustainability Management.
-Find out more about The Kent MBA.
+For those looking to enhance their career in leadership please view our MBA programme which incorporates; responsible leadership, innovative mindset and sustainability.

 Dr Adolf Acquaye